izien/FEND--Portfolio-Project/README.md

 Portfolio Site Project

-This is my Portfolio Site Project for the Front End Nano Degree programme It is a single page site with several sections such as :
+This is my Portfolio Site Project for the Front End Nano Degree programme

+It is a single page site with several sections such as :

 Profile,

 Competencies,

 Skills,

 Education,

 Trainings attended,

 Work Experience,

 Volunteer Work Experience,

-Interests,
+Interests and

 Hobbies.